Badsender-com/LePatron.email/packages/documentation/development.md

 ## Updating the code

 It should have a default config for dev already setup.
-If you want to change some, create `.badsenderc` at the root of the project then fill with the values you want to overrride as described in the `.badsenderrc-example`
+If you want to change some, create `.lepatronrc` at the root of the project then fill with the values you want to overrride as described in the `.lepatronrc-example`

 those are the main developer commands: